kevinb22/hex-decimal-converter/README.md

 		         |--- hexEnum.java                          Helps map from hex values to decimal values
 		         |--- HexToDecimalConverter.java            Converts from hex values to decimal values
 		    |--- main:                                      Houses files which runs the program
-		        |--- app.java                               Start point for the project
+		        |--- app.java                               Start point for the project through the console
+		        |--- ConverterGUIClass.java                 GUI interface for the project